Home Sailing La Rochelle The Boat Shop Directing Actor PROUT OWNERS ASSOCIATION Links Contact Sailing info la Rochelle

 is well lit and available at all states of the tide except possibly low water very big springs.

 The Capitainerie is open 24/7 - In summer go alongside the arrivals pontoon directly opposite the entrance to be allocated a berth from the little office.
 Other times go alongside and walk up to the main Capitainerie.
-There is a fuel dock if you leave the visitors pontoon to port, just below the Capitainerie but it works, self service, with French credit/bankers cards and you may need to seek help from the Capitainerie.
+There is a fuel dock if you leave the visitors pontoon to port, just below the Capitainerie but it works, self service, with French/UK credit/bankers cards but you may need to seek help from the Capitainerie.

 Les Minimes has more facilities than anywhere else in Europe, 4 travel lifts, 4 cranes, a dozen or so chandleries, engine repairs, sail lofts, marine electronics, life raft servicing etc etc...
-Many prices are better than the cut price UK shops!
-You can have your mast or boat transported to the Med or to UK by lorry from here -
+Many prices are better from UK cut price shops even with delivery charges!

 La Rochelle